How do I troubleshoot IRSA errors in Amazon EKS?

 "An error occurred (AccessDenied) when calling the AssumeRoleWithWebIdentity operation: Not authorized to perform sts:AssumeRoleWithWebIdentity"

-To resolve this issue, make sure that you're using the correct IAM OIDC provider.
-If the IAM OIDC provider is correct, then use the IAM role configuration guide to check if you correctly configured the trust policy's conditions.
+To resolve this issue, make sure that you use the correct IAM OIDC provider.
+If the IAM OIDC provider is correct, then review the IAM role to see if the trust policy's conditions are correctly configured.

 Verify that your pod identity webhook configuration exists and is valid

-The pod identity webhook is responsible for injecting the necessary environment variables and projected volume.
+The pod identity webhook injects the necessary environment variables and projected volume.
 If you accidentally deleted or changed your webhook configuration, then IRSA stops working.

 To verify that your webhook configuration exists and is valid, run the following command: